aleksati/kd-audio-fx/README.md

  <img src="./fig/dk2.png" width="400">
 </div>

+This repository contains all the necessary utilities to use our knowledge distillation architecture.
+Find the code and pre-trained models located inside the "./src" folder.

 Visit our designated [GitHub page for audio examples]().

 <!-- Our distillation architecture was evaluated on three datasets, the Blackstar HT-1 vacuum tube amplifier (HT-1), Electro-Harmonix Big Muff (Big Muff) guitar pedal, and the analog-modeled overdrive plugin DrDrive.